Last updated on October 28, 2022

 The active player (whose turn it is) gains priority at the start of each phase.
 You give priority to your opponent whenever you cast a spell (so that your opponent may respond to it) or by passing priority.
 Passing priority can be done verbally or with the click of a button if you’re playing online.
 Both players need to pass priority for a spell or ability to resolve.
 If the stack is empty and both players pass priority, the game progresses to the next phase of the turn.

 You may not even be aware of this concept if you use MTG Arena, because the game takes care of all this passing back and forth for you.
-But strategically it may occasionally make sense to set stops to get priority for certain plays — check out our tips article on this topic.
+But strategically it may occasionally make sense to set stops to get priority for certain plays.

 Steps vs. Phases